skhiggins/ra_guide/README.md

 They can be addressed in two different ways:
 1. If it is still early in the fieldwork, this question can turn into a multiple-choice with other option question.
 2. If you are in the late stage of the fieldwork, the responses will be categorized post-fieldwork.
 In this case, answers will be recoded using non-PII data.
 In either case, you must merge these new categories with the original data collection, so that you have the original question and the new version of the question in the same dataset.
-Here is an example of a script that recodes the open-ended responses.
-Here is an example of a [script that recodes the open-ended responses](https://github.com/skhiggins/ra_guide/blob/main/scripts/survey_openended_recoding.R).
+Here is an example of a [script that recodes open-ended responses](https://github.com/skhiggins/ra_guide/blob/main/scripts/survey_openended_recoding.R).

 ### X. Survey Report